gabrielrizan/Travel-Planner/README.md

 TRAVEl PLANNER
+TEAM NAME - FINESSERS

 RIZAN GABRIEL-ADELIN
 ANDREI MIHAI ALEXANDRU

+INSPIRATION: What we are trying to do is a better version of booking.com that includes also information about places to eat, cost of different stuff in the country you are visiting etc...

 - Destination Search: Users can search for destinations based on location and interests.
 - Itinerary Creation: Users can create, edit, and manage trip itineraries with activities and transportation details.